skinnybeans/terraform-things/readme.md

 ### ECS Module

-Take a look at [modules/services/ecs-fargate-web] for a reasonable implementation of getting a task running on fargate.
+Take a look at the module [ecs-fargate module](modules/services/ecs-fargate-web) for a reasonable implementation of getting a task running on fargate.

-Useage of the module can be found here [stage/services/ecs-fargate]
+Useage of the module can be found here [ecs-fargate deployment](stage/services/ecs-fargate)